-- The time to return depends on the type of activity, sport, and position, as well as the arm injured (dominant versus non-dominant). - At least four to six months is required after surgery before return to sports/strenuous labor. - Full shoulder motion and strength are necessary before returning to sports/strenuous labor.
+- The time to return depends on the type of activity, sport, and position, as well as the arm injured (dominant versus non-dominant) - At least four to six months is required after surgery before return to sports/strenuous labor - Full shoulder motion and strength are necessary before returning to sports/strenuous labor - To prevent re-injury, Dr. Chudik recommends and provides extra shoulder stabilization training and testing to allow a safe return to sports.